javierbrea/personal-website/content/blog/spellcheck-github-action/index.md

 Markdown
 ```

 Note also that the configuration includes some filters to ignore some patterns.
-So, if the word is surrounded by a `code` tag in an Html file it will be ignored, for example.
+So, if the word is surrounded by a `code` tag in a HTML file it will be ignored, for example.
 Then, maybe you can format your text in a more convenient way instead of adding the word to your custom dictionary.
 It would depend on the case, but sometimes it may be a good practice to give a different format to some kinds of terms.

 ```md
 In a Markdown file, Github will be detected as a mispelling, but `Github` won't.